About the Episode

-We focused on the following situational constructs measured through ESM: connectedness to Allah, prayer, patience, inhibitory and initiatory self-control, compassion, and shame/guilt.
-In this podcast episode, we focus on self control.
+- We focused on the following situational constructs measured through ESM: connectedness to Allah, prayer, patience, inhibitory and initiatory self-control, compassion, and shame/guilt.
+In this podcast episode, we focus on patience.

 What do these findings mean?
 What do they tell us?